On a Hierarchy of Spectral Invariants for Graphs: Separations

+Recall that a graph is \emph{arc-transitive} if every ordered pair of its adjacent vertices can be taken to any other ordered pair of adjacent vertices by some automorphism of the graph.
 Since the $4\times4$ rook's graph and its complement are both arc-transitive, $\wlk1(B'_x)$ takes on exactly three values depending on whether $x=b$ and whether $x$ is adjacent with $b$.
 The Shrikhande graph is also arc-transitive, but this is no longer true for its complement.
 Specifically, when we consider the action of the automorphism group of the Shrikhande graph on $V(A)^2$, then the set of all pairs of non-adjacent unequal vertices $(x,y)$ is split into two orbits depending on whether the two common neighbors of $x$ and $y$ are adjacent or not.
 For $y=a$, let $x_1$ be as in the first case and $x_2$ be as in the second case.
 Clearly, $\wlk1(A'_{x_1})\ne\wlk1(A'_{x_2})$.
 It follows that $\wlk1(A'_x)$ takes on exactly four different values and, therefore, the multisets $\wlk{3/2}(A')$ and $\wlk{3/2}(B')$ are different from each other. \end{proof}

 \begin{open} We leave open the question whether the hierarchy

 is strict or at least does not collapse to some level.
 While we know that each $\wwr r$ is strictly weaker than $\wlk2$, it remains open whether $\wwr r$ can be stronger than $\wlk1$ for some large $r$.
 A negative answer will follow from Lemma \ref{lem:main} if there is an infinite sequence of partially colored strongly regular graphs $A'_r$ and $B'_r$ for $r=1,2,3\ldots$, where the underlying graphs are equal or have the same parameters, such that $A'_r$ and $B'_r$ are distinguished by 1-WL, but requiring at least $r$ refinement rounds. \end{open}